jellyie/jelly-gummy-theme/README.md

-# README
+# Jelly Gummy Theme for VS Code

-A yummy VS Code theme with soft colors for your precious eyes!
+A yummy VS Code theme with soft colors for your precious eyes.